 Process my entire data list in separate launches

 A Phantom will automatically take the data in your input spreadsheet, such as profile URLs, and process them in the listed order.
 If you have a large data set that you don't want to process all at once, don't worry - the majority of Phantoms will pick up from where they left off in the last launch so as not to process the same data twice.
+Keep in mind the automation rate limits when setting up how many actions your Phantom takes per day.

 For example, if you have 100 LinkedIn profile URLs listed in your input spreadsheet to send connection requests to, you can set your Phantom up to process 10 per launch and with each launch it will process the next 10 profiles after those it has already completed.